Domestic violence orders

 Applying for or responding to a protection order

 Domestic violence orders are civil matters, but the consequences can feel very personal.
-We help clients at every stage of the process — from first contact with police or court, right through to contested hearings.
+We help clients at every stage of the process — from first contact with police or the court, right through to contested hearings.

 We’ll prepare the paperwork, file it with the court, and represent you at the mention.
 If needed, we can also brief a barrister and help prepare evidence for a final hearing.